 Report claims Mercedes V6 turbo producing 900 horspepower 17 March, 2014 Is this engine delivering 900 horsepower?
 The new Mercedes V6 turbo power unit, which powered Nico Rosberg to an easy victory at the season opening Australian Grand Prix, could be producing much more horse power than was earlier believed with rivals ‘guesstimating’ 900 bhp to be on tap.
 Before travelling to Melbourne, Team Chairman Niki Lauda revealed that the basic 1.6 litre Mercedes unit is producing about 580 hp.
 As it is known that the sophisticated energy-recovery or ‘ERS’ side adds 160hp to the equation, then Mercedes’ 2014 power unit equates to about 740hp at present.
 However, the German newspaper Bild reports that Mercedes’ rivals believes the monster Mercedes unit is actually producing up to 900 horse power when operating at full tilt.
 Asked about the 740 versus 900 figures, Renault-powered Red Bull’s Helmut Marko said: “For sure the engine has more power than they are saying.”
 The Austrian was speaking on Saturday, where despite Daniel Ricciardo’s surprising feat of splitting the two Mercedes on the grid, world champion Sebastian Vettel failed even to make the top ten.
 “We tried some new software but it did not work,” said Marko.
 “Mercedes is having no problems with the engine and has power in excess.
 They are able to do a strategic race.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.